Jose-Servin/ReTrackLogistics/README.md

 # ReTrackLogistics
-ReTrackLogistics: A Django REST API for returnable packaging management with tracking, monitoring, and optimization features.
+ReTrackLogistics: A Django REST API for sustainable logistics tracking, monitoring, and optimization.